A Guide to the Diversity Visa Lottery

 Be sure to keep a copy of your confirmation number after submitting your application.
 You’ll need this number to know whether you’re eventually selected.

 The State Department selects DV lottery winners at random.
 They use computer programs to allocate a specific amount of visas to each world region.
-Each year, the State Department ensures that each country receives no more than 7 percent of any available Diversity Visas.
+Each year, the State Department ensures that each country receives no more than 7% of any available Diversity Visas.

 You can typically check your status in early May, the year after you submitted your Diversity Visa application.
 You can use the DV Program’s Entrant Status Check page to view any updates.
 You need to use your confirmation number to check your status.